awaiskazmi/uibuddy/README.md

 #### Components

 **nocss** also provides you a very simple and easy-to-use interface to build re-usable components, which you can use across multiple HTML files.
-Not only this, any changes made to the master component will automatically be translated to all its instances across the entire project making!
+Not only this, any changes made to the master component will automatically be translated to all its instances across the entire project.
 All within a split-second!

 ## Examples